 Since the price of the product hasn’t changed, I would be hard pressed to argue that the addition of these two ingredients don’t increase the value of this product (even if their value is merely speculative at this time).

-Although I have not experiemented with the new formula, I’ve had the opportunity to try both the Canadian and American versions of Lean System 7.
+Although I have not experiemented with the new formula, I’ve had the opportunity to try both the Canadian and American versions of the product.
 Recognizing that my comments are anecdotal and do not represent a “scientific conclusion”, I found that LS7 worked far better than most ephedra-free products at suppressing my appetite.

 I don’t know whether it was my imagination or not, but I thought I felt fuller for longer too.
 I found three capsules made me too jittery though — the perfect dose seemed to be two capsules three times a day, as opposed to the recommended 3 capsules 2X a day.